tldr-pages/tldr/pages/linux/aurvote.md

 `aurvote --unvote {{package1 package2 ...}}`

-- Check if one or ore AUR packages have already been voted:
+- Check if one or more AUR packages have already been voted:

 `aurvote --check {{package1 package2 ...}}`